anoopemacs/typeface0/README.md

 `http://localhost:8000/media/c47044e2-1246-4c17-8932-9495c073ejjfc5_one.txt` is provided automatically by Django's media files functionality.
 In production, we need to switch to nginx to handle this functionality.

 `http://localhost:8000/files/download/c47044e2-1246-4c17-8932-jj9495c073efc5_one.txt/` is handled by the `file_download_api` function inside backend/files/views.py file

+# Frontend
+The frontend is built using React and React-router.
+The frontend project was created using create-react-app.

+How is the state handled?
+Ans: All the state is handled by the backend.
+The frontend is a pure function that accepts only React props.